Cosserat micropolar and couple-stress elasticity models of flexomagnetism at finite deformations: Conclusions and outlook

 \section{Conclusions and outlook}

 In this work we introduced a geometrically nonlinear (finite) phenomenological model for flexomagnetism based on the Cosserat micropolar theory, formulated in dislocation form.
 The descended couple-stress model is naturally derived from it by taking the limit of $\muc \to + \infty$, implying that no dislocations can occur.
 The system can be formulated in terms of the magnetic field $\hmag$ as a min-max problem, or the total magnetic induction $\tbmag$ as a min-min problem.
 Specifically the latter is convenient for cases where the total permeability of the material approaches that of free space $\mu \approx \mu_0$, as only positive quadratic terms remain in the energy functional.
-In terms of simplicity of calibration, the couple-stress model entails the lowest amount of new material coefficients, such that under strict isotropy only $\Lc$ and $\gamma_\mathrm{iso}$ must be characterised.
+In terms of simplicity of calibration, the couple-stress model entails the lowest amount of new material coefficients, such that under strict isotropy only the characteristic length-scale parameter $\Lc$ and the flexomagnetic coefficient $\gamma_\mathrm{iso}$ must be characterised.
 However, its computation requires $\C^1(\Vol)$-continuity and was therefore not considered here.
-As tested, for $\muc/\mu_\mathrm{e} \geq 1$ we do not observe much change when increasing $\muc$ further, such it can serve as a substitute.
+As tested, for $\muc/\mu_\mathrm{e} \geq 1$ we do not observe much change when increasing the Cosserat couple modulus $\muc$ further, such that it can serve as a substitute.
 However, it is noteworthy that dislocations may be non-negligible at such small scales, such that a calibration of $\muc$ may prove necessary as well.
 The benchmarks we pursued revealed some differences in the observed kinematics and resulting magnetic induction, in dependence of assumed isotropy or non-centrosymmetric cubic crystal symmetry.
 Nonetheless, these differences were subtle, such that a fitting or an optimisation algorithm may prove necessary to order to calibrate a single material.
-The numerical benchmarks verify that the model behaves as expected for the phenomena of flexomagnetism itself, being two-way and direction-dependent.
-Unlike prevalent models of flexoelectricity, the proposed model does not produce a magnetic induction for non-uniform extension, and is governed purely by curvature.
-However, being by itself novel while discussing relatively recent physics, no material parameters for the model are available from existing literature.
-Thus, future work will require calibration based on physical experiments or approximations derived from first-principle calculations, such as density functional theory.
+The numerical benchmarks verify that the model behaves consistently for the phenomena of flexomagnetism itself, being two-way and direction-dependent. \AS{The benchmarks further demonstrate the modelling assumption that non-uniform extension alone does not induce magnetic induction in the proposed model, whose response is instead governed purely by micro-dislocation or curvature effects}.
+The latter is in contrast to the prevalent models of flexoelectricity.